ivonesh/Recipes/Biscuits & Gravy.md

 Ingredients | Quantity
 -|-
 Breakfast sausage |1 lb
-Warmed whole milk |4 cups (50% power for 3 minutes) Flour |6-7 Tablespoons
+Whole milk, warmed |4 cups (50% power for 3 minutes) Flour |6-7 Tablespoons
 Butter, optional if sausage is lean | 2-3 tablespoons of Salt| To taste